 When it comes to soups, it’s actually great medium to pack on the veggies.
 Everything is blended together, they are undetectable and additional veggies only enhance the flavor of soups..
 So if you have picky eaters at your table or you’re just looking for ways to maximize your veggie intake, soups are a great option!

-What I love about this particular recipe is, everything!
-It’s quick, easy, affordable, veggie packed, has a lil spicy from the adobo peppers, smokey from the liquid smoke, isn’t too watery, and not too thick, packs carrots for added flavor and nutrients, can easily be made in bulk, frozen and stored for later, and pairs perfectly with some avocado, sour cream, and cilantro!
+What I love about this soup, is everything!
+It’s quick, easy, affordable, veggie packed, has a lil spicy from the adobo peppers, a hint of smokey from the liquid smoke, isn’t watery, has texture, but isn’t too thick, packs carrots for added flavor and nutrients, can easily be made in bulk, frozen and stored for later, and pairs perfectly with some avocado, sour cream, and cilantro!

-If you’re all about Black Bean Soup or simply classic effortless eats.. you have to try my recipe for Chipotle Black Bean Soup!
+If you’re all about black beans or love effortless vegan staples, you have to try my recipe for Black Bean Soup!